The Best Small Business Accounting Software of 2018

 It’s worth noting that Wave’s free accounting app doesn’t include payroll services.
 However, small-business owners in California, Florida, New York, Texas, Illinois, and Washington can add this feature for a monthly fee of $35 plus $4 per employee.
 For all other states, the monthly base fee is $20 plus $4 for each employee.
 If Wave Financial is the right fit for you, you’ll want to pony up the extra cash for a service as essential as payroll.

 FreshBooks’ cloud-based software comes with time-saving features for small-business owners.
-It nabbed the top spot in our book for one-person start-ups and customers who need invoicing capabilities rather than a complete accounting software solution.
+FreshBooks nabbed the top spot for customers who need invoicing capabilities rather than a complete accounting software solution and one-person start-ups.
 With any of their pricing plans, you can send an unlimited number of invoices and estimates to your customers, accept credit card payments online, track time and expenses, and automatically sync with your bank account to get expense updates.

 Although FreshBooks is widely used, it costs more than the other accounting apps—the $10 monthly fee for each user can add up quickly.
 Also, it doesn’t have an inventory management feature, so if your small business needs that capability, you will need to find another accounting software solution, such as QuickBooks Online.
 FreshBooks has an iOS and Android mobile app so you can access your data, send invoices, and connect with customers on the go.
 However, reporting features are not available using the mobile app.